NilsDunlop/PROTACFold/README.md

 - **RMSD**: Root Mean Square Deviation between predicted and experimental structures
 - **pTM/ipTM**: AlphaFold confidence metrics for overall and interface quality
 - **Molecular Descriptors**: Physicochemical properties of PROTAC molecules

+## Predicted Structures

+All predicted structures, as well as two replicas of a 300 ns MD simulation of complex 9B9W, are available on [Zenodo](https://zenodo.org/records/14959719).

 ## Tools